Vocational Education & Training Delivered to Secondary Students

-Narrogin Senior High School runs a comprehensive Vocational Education & Training (VET) program throughout the Year 10, Year 11 and Year 12 curriculum.
+Narrogin Senior High School runs a comprehensive Vocational Education & Training (VET) Delivered to Secondary students throughout the Year 10, Year 11 and Year 12 curriculum.
 Students may currently choose programs where they could achieve a variety of over 14 different complete Certificate I, II, III or IV qualifications.
 All Certificate programs are completed in partnership with established Registered Training Organisations and, as such, all the qualifications are recognised Australiawide by other Training Organisations.

-During 2017 the school offered students access to the following VET programs:
+During 2018 the school offered students access to the following programs:

 Business and Information Technology Department: